quantumwavves/pywal-discord-vencord/readme.md

 #### Requires:

-- any css loader for discord (default configuration for BetterDiscord)
+- any css loader for discord (default configuration for Vencord)
 - pywal (`pip install --user pywal`)

 #### Works on: